 These are hands down the BEST gluten-free waffles!
-They are crispy on the outside and fluffy on the inside.
+Thanks to a special blend of gluten-free flour, they are crispy on the outside and fluffy on the inside.
 Everyone will love how flavorful they are too.

 BEST Gluten-Free Waffles